wagnerfns/API-Graph/README.md

 # API GRAPH

-This is a project in my university in the discipline of graphs, the project is an API of graphs, for using functions od graphs using python.
+This is a project at my university in the graphs discipline, the project is an graphs API, for using graphs functions using python.

-This project is compatible from python3.6
+This project is compatible with python3.6

 ## what was implemented

-Currently this project has these methods of graphs:
+Currently this project has these graphs methods:

 - Matrix
 - Directed Matrix